 So let’s go into more detail on the permits that hikers need to obtain and the requirements that need to be followed.

 1. Tennessee and North Carolina

-If you are planning an Appalachian Trail thru-hike, you need to get permission for backcountry hiking through Great Smoky Mountains National Park.
+If you are planning an Appalachian Trail thru-hike, you need to get permission for backcountry camping through Great Smoky Mountains National Park.

 The cost of the permit is $20.
 It is valid for 38 days from the date of issue and grants up to 8 days of passage through the trail in the park.

-As for shelters, Great Smoky Mountains National Park policy requires tourists to stay overnight in huts.
-Moreover, all cabins are reserved for thru-hikers; others must make a reservation.
+Great Smoky Mountains National Park policy requires tourists to stay overnight in shelters.

 And do not forget to bring a printed copy of your permit!